robhrt7/backbase-widget-dependencies-proposal/README.md

 │       └── bower.json
 ```

-We need to gather all `bower.json` files, that stores our client-side dependencies, and run each after another to install all client-side dependencies in one folder.
+Bower will parse all `bower.json` files, that stores our client-side dependencies, and run each after another to install all client-side dependencies in one folder.

 Here's how `bower.json` of widget "widget-robert-todo" contents looks like: